Craig Pearce

 Manager of Tiki Taane

-NINAKAYE TAANE-TINORAU (Ngāti Maniapoto) is an older sister to popular award-winning artist and producer Tiki Taane, and has managed her brother and his company Tikidub Productions since 2007.
+NINAKAYE TAANE-TINORAU (Ngāti Uekaha Ruapūhā) is an older sister to popular award-winning artist and producer Tiki Taane, and has managed him and his company Tikidub Productions since 2007.
+She first entered the music industry in 1991 at the age of 17, as bass player and backing vocalist for Christchurch all-female grunge band Snort and has been a part of the Aotearoa music community ever since.

-Ninakaye can mentor on Artist Management, Business Management, Merchandising, Bookings / Tours / Negotiation, and Event Management
+Ninakaye can mentor on Artist Management, Artist Wellbeing, Tikanga Māori, Business Management, Merchandising, Bookings / Tours / Negotiation, and Event Management.

 Cushla Aston